A big list of wickedly productive things to do at home when bored or stuck.

 35. Look for side hustles to supplement your main income.
 It’s always a good idea to diversify your income streams and some of these side hustles can earn you some serious money.

 Side Note: Remember, safety is important.
-For example, if you’re selling something on Facebook Marketplace during a quarantine, it would be best to arrange how to do this beforehand.
+For example, if you’re selling something on Facebook Marketplace, it would be best to arrange how to do this beforehand.
 Pay using PayPal and maintain a distance of 2 metres from each other.

 As always, make sure you go with a family member when you collect an item.